Keeping safe and warm with a terminal illness

 - Have health problems that mean you are more likely to have issues with your heart or breathing problems if you aren’t warm enough.

 - Are more vulnerable to infections which are more easily spread in the cold.
-A reliable source of water is also needed to stay clean.
+A reliable source of water is also needed to stay clean and reduce infection risk.

 - Would find it harder to recover from falls and injuries, which are more likely when your brain and your body is working hard to stay warm.